input-output-hk/catalyst-core/src/audit/src/tally/README.md

 I want to verify a proposal:
 - Open *ledger_after_tally.json* and find the proposal id of the the result in question.
 - Open *ledger_before_tally.json* and find the encrypted tally for the proposal id.
-- Open *decryption_shares.json* and find the decryption shares for the proposal id.
+- Open *decryption_shares.json* and find the decryption shares for the proposal id matching the plaintext results.

 Get **public keys**